|

 *This awkward change of direction is avoided

-wherever possible, and not used in basic outlines, but there is no choice in
+wherever possible, and not used in basic outlines, but this phrase is still quicker than

 separate outlines.